hahh710/KNN-Machine-Learning/BabakJuniors/README.md

 							be changed.
 Once OK is clicked, its asks you to enter the value you want to change, once the value is entered and OK is clicked, the value changes.
 						11) To Save all the Testing Example on a file , go to the TestingExample menu item and click Save TestExample to save it on a file.
 The file will be stored in the project folder.
+						12) To Load all the Training Examples and the Testing examples, Run the KNNview class and click on Example and click on Create new Example, then hover the mouse over the Training Example menubar and click Load Training Example type in the file name name which has to be an .O file, and click on enter. the values will be displayed on the JList. (the .O file should only be under the format of the same type as you save the file, if you save a file, you can upload the same file but cannot upload the .txt file)

 Class Descriptions: